-In addition, the PHA will post the notice inviting such proposal submission and the rating and ranking procedures on its electronic web site.
+In addition, the PHA will post the notice inviting such proposal submission and the rating and ranking procedures on its website.

-The PHA will periodically publish its advertisement in the newspapers and trade journals mentioned above.
+The PHA will periodically publish its advertisement in the newspapers and trade journals mentioned above for at least one day per week for three consecutive weeks.
 The advertisement will specify the number of units the PHA estimates that it will be able to assist under the funding the PHA is making available.
 Owner proposals will be accepted on a first-come first-served basis and will be evaluated using the following criteria: